utksrivastva/utksrivastva/README.md

 - 🔭 I’m currently working as a Lead Engineer at Deloitte's Applied AI Team.

-- 🌱 I’m currently learning Angular, Analog.js, React, and Next.js.
+- 🌱 I’m currently trying to master Angular, React along with a bit of Node.js.

 - 👯 I’m looking to collaborate on Open-Source Projects.